Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Grunting "again"<sup>😾</sup> obliges me to recall AI Tides, impromptu and without wiki.
 I'd skip old fiction and the times when man humanized mechanical breakthroughs, and resume on the digital era.

-The **1950s** were crucial for IT - a rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.
+The **1950s** were crucial for IT - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.

 The leap in both hardware and software could surpass sci-fi fantasies.
 And there were two letters (not AI) that made folks think that processors will soon be peers of human minds.